 Subsequent sessions will last approximately fifty minutes and will take place once a week at an agreed time.
 In these sessions I will use different therapeutic interventions to explore your experiences and help you develop new ways of thinking and behaving.
 I may recommend that you engage in certain tasks in between sessions, in order to help you practise new ways of thinking and behaving and maximise the efficiency of therapy.
 Every so often we will take some time to review your progress and think about when would be a good point to end our sessions.

 At your final session, I will provide you with an end of therapy letter, which details the work we have done and the progress we have made together.
 Many clients find this a powerful tool in helping them see the progress they have made and maintaining that progress.

 As our sessions come to an end, we can agree whether it would be helpful for you to have a follow-up session.
 Follow-up sessions tend to take place one or two months after therapy has finished and provide an opportunity to check that you are continuing to progress and reap the benefits of therapy and a chance to discuss any "blips"- or areas you want to revisit.

 Where does therapy take place?

-Assessment and subsequent sessions take place in a comfortable, quiet room in Wanstead, three minutes walk from Wanstead underground station on the central line.
+Assessment and subsequent sessions take place in a comfortable, quiet and discreet room in Wanstead, three minutes walk from Wanstead underground station on the central line.
 There is easy parking on street for those wishing to drive.

 In certain circumstances, I can visit you at home to conduct therapy sessions.
 Please feel free to ask me about this when you make contact.